-You may have some doubt as to whether or not you actually need to be concerned with search engine optimization (SEO) for your dental website.
+You may have some doubt as to whether or not you actually need to be concerned with search engine optimization (SEO) as part of your dental website marketing strategy.

 Is it really that important to rank highly in search engine results?
 Your dental SEO efforts (or lack thereof) can have a greater impact that you realize.
 You may be fooling yourself with some of the following common misconceptions.

 “People will find my office without going online.”